Caramel (City High song)

-"Caramel" is the second single released from American hip hop trio City High's self-titled debut album.
+"Caramel" is a song by American hip hop trio City High, released as the second single from their self-titled debut album (2001).
 The single, released on September 11, 2001, features American rapper Eve.
-It was produced by Jerry Duplessis and written by Ryan Toby.
-"Caramel" is the group's second-most-successful single, peaking at number 18 on the US Billboard Hot 100 and number nine on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart in January 2002.
-The track contains vocal samples from the song "Silent Treatment" by the Roots, and a drum sample from Al Green’s “I’m Glad You’re Mine”.
+Produced by Jerry "Wonda" Duplessis, "Caramel" is the group's second-highest charting single, peaking at number 18 on the US Billboard Hot 100 and number nine on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart in January 2002.
+The track interpolates the song "Silent Treatment" by the Roots.

 Music video

-A music video was produced for the song that begins with the original version and transitions into the Trackmasters remix version.
+A music video was produced for "Caramel" that begins with the original version and transitions into the Trackmasters remix version.
 It begins with a shot of Ryan Toby and Robbie Pardlo on a computer that shows the words "Dream Girl 2001".
-It then cuts to a shot of Ortiz singing the first verse, and then the trio is dancing at a party as Ortiz sings.
+It then cuts to a shot of Claudette Ortiz singing the first verse, and then the trio is dancing at a party as Ortiz sings.
 The video continues switching from Ortiz singing on a couch, the trio at the party, and Ortiz boxing Zab Judah.
 As the third verse, the first not sung by Ortiz, begins, it features the guys in a car.
 The video switches to Eve on a motorcycle and starting her rap.
 The video ends with Toby and Pardlo still in front of the computer, watching the video.